 While you’ll still need to factor in the cost of toll roads and gas, this can end up being the best deal and one of the cheaper options if you have a larger group or a lot of luggage.

 This is also the most flexible option, especially if you need to travel late at night or early in the morning when public transportation may not be available.

 Most rental companies operating in California require the driver to be at least 21 years of age, with those between the ages of 21 and 24 subject to a ‘young renter fee’ which can be limited to certain car classes.

-You’ll also need a valid U.S. driver’s licence or for international travelers, a valid driver’s licence from your home country or an International Driver’s Permit.
+You’ll also need a valid U.S. driver’s licence or for international travellers, a valid driver’s licence from your home country or an International Driver’s Permit.